A Family Affair

 Courtesy of the New Hanover County Public Library.

 “After his death I was nearly crazy, but . . .
-I remembered that I majored at Shaw in Home Economitry.
+I remembered that I majored at Shaw in Home Econometry.
 And it came to me that that’s what I could do, start dressmaking.”

 —Willie Otey Kay